 At the end, stay to enjoy the surroundings with the illumination of Niagara Falls, one of the most beautiful natural attractions in the world.
 Can you ask for more?

 Prices in Niagara Falls during wintertime

-Any time of the year is perfect to visit this natural monument.
-If you decide to travel in the months of December to February, low season, prices will be more affordable than at any other time of the year.
+Any time of the year is the perfect time to visit this natural monument.
+If you decide to travel in the months of December to February, low season, the prices will be more affordable than at any other time of the year.
 But be careful because during the Christmas holidays, prices go up again due to the celebrations and events that take place, both in the area of the Falls and in the surrounding area and towns.
-So the months of January and February are the cheapest months to enjoy this region.
+January and February are the cheapest months to enjoy this region.

-In winter temperatures in this area can reach -8ºC, so if you are traveling at this time I recommend that you take special clothing for sub-zero weather.
+We don't know if winter is the best time of the year to visit Niagara Falls, but as you can see it is a season when you will see things you won't see in any other.
+Of course, temperatures in this area can reach -8ºC, so if you travel at this time I recommend that you wear special clothing for sub-zero weather.

 During this time, a unique spectacle is appreciated, pieces of giant ice sliding down the waters of the falls forming a spectacle for the senses like no other.
 The mist over the overlooks or seeing Niagara Falls completely frozen are one of the attractions to see them in winter and that only a lucky few have the pleasure of having experienced it at least once in a lifetime.
 Don't forget the appropriate clothing for these dates.
 Do you dare to experience it too?